psecio/websecio/_posts/2013/02/2013-02-14__API-Authentication-Public-Private-Hashes.md

-Our client is sending over a few things to the server - the `X-Public` header we can use to locate the user (in this case, it'd be stored in a database related to the user), the `X-Hash` header that's the result of the client-side hashing with the private key and the actual content for the request (our `json` string).
+Our client is sending over a few things to the server - the `X-Public` header we can use to locate the user (in this case, it'd be stored in a database related to the user), the `X-Hash` header that's the result of the client-side hashing with the private hash and the actual content for the request (our `json` string).

-In out example, we've hard-coded the `privateKey` value, but you'd want to find the user in your system and pull out the private key associated with them to use it in re-hashing the content.
+In out example, we've hard-coded the `privateHash` value, but you'd want to find the user in your system and pull out the private hash associated with them to use it in re-hashing the content.

 `